wenxiliao/UrbanRunoffRisk/README.md

 ## Example 2:
 This is another example using organic contaminants to demonstrate how to address a common analysis problem.
-The data in the example were collected from the article below: xxx
+The data in the example were collected from the article below: Burant, A., Selbig, W., Furlong, E. T., & Higgins, C. P. (2018).
+Trace organic contaminants in urban runoff: Associations with urban land-use.
+Environmental pollution, 242, 2068-2077.

 ### Read the example data file
 ``` r